• Skip to main content

 While we are predominantly a diet, food and lifestyle site, we are always discussing diabetic health topics, sometimes ones that no one wants to tackle – like sexual dysfunction in diabetes.

-This is a bit of a difficult and awkward topic for some, but important to address because of it’s prevalence and the pervasive effects it has on so many people.
+Sexual dysfunction is a prevalent issue affecting both men and women.
+While this is a bit of a difficult and awkward topic for some, it is important to address because of its prevalence and the pervasive effects it has on so many people.

-It is very important to understand this is an issue whether you currently struggle with it or not.
+It is very important to understand this may be an issue, whether you currently struggle with it or not.
 That way you can be prepared with how to deal with future challenges that may arise.

 Male Erectile Disorder

-It tends to start at earlier ages, and increases with duration of the disease.
-It seems that in many cases, ED precedes cardiovascular events (heart attack and stroke), which is another reason to make sure you discuss this with your physician if it is an issue.
+ED tends to start at earlier ages, and increases with duration of the disease.
+It seems that in many cases, ED precedes cardiovascular events (heart attack and stroke), which is another reason to make sure you discuss this with your physician if it is an issue for you.

-Severity of ED can be reduced or postponed through tight blood glucose control (blood flow is increasingly impaired with worsening glucose control).
+Severity of ED can be reduced or postponed through tight blood glucose control.
+If your blood sugar and A1c levels are high, blood flow is increasingly impaired, which will likely make your ED worse.

 Injection Therapy